-In the first example, the slug is simply /search-engine-optimisation/ – we could be talking about anything related here, but in the second example, the addition of /service/ in the URL tells us clearly that we are talking about a search engine optimisation service.
+In the first example, the slug is/search-engine-optimisation/ – we could be talking about anything related here.
+Still, in the second example, the addition of /service/ in the URL tells us clearly that we are talking about a search engine optimisation service.

-This has changed somewhat recently, so on one of our sites, we decided to experiment.
+This has changed somewhat recently, so we decided to experiment on one of our sites.

 On one of our websites, which ranks very well for many terms, our blog post URLs were all short: